Boundedness questions for Calabi-Yau threefolds: Finding movable classes

 \begin{prop} Suppose $P^\circ$ is the component of the positive index cone which contains the \Kahler cone (with corresponding closed cone $P$) and $E$ is the class of a rigid non-movable surface on $X$; then $E \not \in P$ unless both $E^3 =0$ and $c_2 \cdot E =0$.

 \begin{proof} Suppose $E \in P$.
-From Lemma 3.1 it follows that $E|_H$ is nef on a general very ample smooth divisor $H$, and either $E^2 \equiv 0$ or $E^2 \cdot H > 0$.
-In the former case however $E$ will be nef, and we can then deduce from \cite{Og} that some positive multiple of the effective class $E$ is mobile (in fact free), a contradiction.
+From Lemma 3.3 it follows that $E^2 \cdot H \ge 0$ for any very ample class $H$.
+Thus $E|_H$ is nef on any very ample smooth divisor $H$, generic in its linear system.

+If the linear form $E^2$ is trivial, i.e. $E^2 \equiv 0$, then $E$ will be nef, since the prime divisor $E$ is non-negative on any curve not in $E$, and it is zero on any curve in $E$.
+We can then deduce from \cite{Og} that some positive multiple of the effective class $E$ is mobile (in fact free), a contradiction.